Publications

 County Hall Durham

-As part of training for new staff members from Japan, JLGC visited Durham County Council and Durham University in October 2023.
+As part of learning for new staff members from Japan, JLGC visited Durham County Council and Durham University in October 2023.

 Durham County Council kindly welcomed the group in their historic city hall.
 Everyone was pleased to learn more about the work of the council, Durham’s demographics and its role in the new North East Mayoral Combined Authority.